thejud/text-processing-cookbook/README.md

 Tail is typically used to display the last n lines of a file, e.g. get the bottom top values with `sort data | tail -5`

-However, it can also skip lines if you provide a positive offset, e.g. `tail +10` The catch is that the number you provide is where it will start printing, not how many lines will be skipped.
+However, it can also skip lines if you provide a positive offset, e.g.
+`tail +10` or `tail -n +10` The catch is that the number you provide is where it will start printing, *one less* than the number of lines will be skipped.

     # starts on line 3
     seq 5 | tail +3